postmanlabs/newman/README.md

 #### Socks proxy with agent

-Newman accepts agent option that allows caller to use other proxy implementations.
+Newman accepts request agent option that allows caller to use other proxy implementations.
 E.g. socks proxy.

 ```javascript
 const newman = require('newman'); // require newman in your project